wandki/UD---memory-game/README.md

 ## Description

-This is the memory game project- ** social media version **  by Waad.
+This is the memory game project  -social media version   by Waad.
 The game provides:
 1.Random cards
 2.star rating
 3.timer